 484-tone, 996-tone RU and 996 + 484-tone MRU feedback solicited with an EHT NDP announcement frame of bandwith of 320MHz.

--tone-tone-tone-tone
+In an EHT non-TB sounding sequence, a 320 MHz operating EHT beamformee shall support SU feedback for 4x996-tone RU and 3x996-tone,3x996+484-tone, 2x996+484-tone MRU (if the MRUs are full BW feedback) solicited with an EHT NDP announcement frame of bandwidth of 320MHz.

+In an EHT TB sounding sequence, a 320 MHz operating EHT beamformee may support SU feedback for the Feedback RU/MRU Size as shown in Table 9-28e (Settings for BW, Partial BW Info subfield in the EHT NDP Announcement frame) which are within its operating channel width and solicited with an EHT NDP Announcement frame of bandwidth of 20MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz.

 A 320 MHz operating EHT beamformee shall support MU feedback for the combinations of RU/MRU (if the MRUs are full BW feedback) size and NDP announcement BW below